marko-londo/Code-Reference-Library/README.md

       )
       month_df = pd.DataFrame(shape_counts).T

-      # Set the column names of month_df to be the first row of the dataframe and remove the row
+      # Set the column names of the `month_df` DataFrame to the values in the first row
       month_df.columns = month_df.iloc[0]

+      # Drop the column named "Shape" from the `month_df` DataFrame
       month_df = month_df.drop("Shape")

-      # Get the name of the specified month
+      # Get the name of the specified month index, using the calendar module
       month_number = month_index
       month_name = calendar.month_name[month_number]